 \end{itemize}

-Similar to the above {\it left-of} relation, we can define {\it right-of, bottom-of,} or {\it top-of} relations according to the requirement in each domain.
+Similar to the above {\it left-of} relation, we can define {\it right-of, below,} or {\it above} relations according to the requirement in each domain.
 We can also define {\it traj($o_i$)} and {\it target($o_i$)} specific to each domain.
-For example, if the way to interact with the objects is to drop an object from above, {\it traj($o_i$)} should be defined according to the path taken by the free fall under gravity and {\it target($o_i$)} is determined by the trajectories that do not intersect with the objects in {\it top-of} relation to {\it $o_i$}, i.e., {\it target$(o_i)$} $\equiv \exists$ $traj(o_i)$ $\land$ $o_i$ $\neq o_j$ $\land$ $traj(o_i)$ $\notin$ $o_j$ $\land$ {\it top-of} $(o_i,o_j)$ $\forall$ $o_j$ $\in O$
+For example, if the way to interact with the objects is to drop an object from above, {\it traj($o_i$)} should be defined according to the path taken by the object in gravitational free fall and {\it target($o_i$)} is determined by the trajectories that do not intersect with the objects in {\it above} relation to {\it target$(o_i)$} $\equiv (\exists$ $t^i$ $\in$ $traj(o_i))$ $\land$ $t^i$ $\notin$ $o_j$ $\forall$ $\{ o_j:$ $above(o_i,o_j)$ $\forall o_j \in O \}$